Food Safety

 The disease is rare in developed countries with advanced water treatment facilities but poses a significant threat where water sanitation is inadequate.

-6. Typhoid Fever
+6. Typhoid fever

 Typhoid fever is a life-threatening infection caused by the bacterium Salmonella typhi and is often associated with poor water and sanitation conditions, which can be present in underdeveloped areas of large urban centers.3